dtudk/pythonsupport-page/docs/install/windows/manual.rst

          :align: center

    #.
-      Run the following command in the PowerShell window by copying, pasting and pressing :kbd:`Enter`:
+      Run the following command in the terminal window by copying, pasting and pressing :kbd:`Enter`:

       .. code-block:: pwsh